ev-th/CV/README.md

 - **Mobile app** to help people decide which activities to do together, developed in an agile team of 5 devs.
 - Generates activities based on input location using Google and OpenAI.
 - Asynchronously, users select preferred activities using a swipe feature.
-Once all users have made selections, they can see their matching activities.
+They can then see their matching activities.
 - No user sign up by using linking with Expo and local storage.

 ### [**Acebook**](https://github.com/ev-th/acebook-fire)